jal278/bookformer/README.md

 ## setup

-directories to data need to be set in greads.py (at the top)
+directories to data need to be set in config.py

 ## to generate some token files (train + val mini sets)

 python token_writer.py

+## to run demo inference

+python demo_inference.py

+## to browse sql database

+python sql_browser.py